1¾lbbeef chuck, cut into 1-inch chunks & excess fat removed

 Preheat the oven to 325 degrees.

-Add half of the meat to the HOT cast iron skillet and cook, until browned all over, about 3 minutes.
-Remove the beef from the cast iron skillet to a plate.
-Add the remaining beef to the cast iron skillet and cook the beef until browned all over, about 3 minutes.
-Remove to the plate and cover loosely with a tin foil tent; set aside.
+Add half of the meat to the HOT cast-iron skillet and cook until browned all over, about 3 minutes.
+Remove the beef from the cast-iron skillet to a plate.
+Add the remaining meat to the skillet and cook it until browned all over, about 3 minutes.
+Remove to a plate and cover loosely with a foil tent; set aside.

-Add the remaining 1 tablespoon of bacon grease to the cast iron skillet over medium heat.
+Add the remaining 1 tablespoon of bacon grease to a cast-iron skillet over medium heat.
 Add the onion and cook, stirring often, until softened, about 3 minutes.

-Add the beef broth along with the plate of cooked beef chunks and their juices and the carrot, celery, bacon crumbles, thyme sprigs, and bay leaves.
-Stir then cover with a tight-fitting lid and place into the oven to cook for 2 hours and 25 minutes.
+Add the beef broth along with the plate of cooked beef chunks and their juices, carrot, celery, bacon crumbles, thyme sprigs, and bay leaves.
+Stir, then cover with a tight-fitting lid and place into the oven to cook for 2 hours and 25 minutes.

-Remove the lid after 2 hours & 25 minutes and continue to cook for 20 minutes to allow the beef to finish cooking and the sauce to thicken slightly.
+Remove the lid after 2 hours & 25 minutes, and continue cooking for 20 minutes to allow the beef to finish cooking and the sauce to thicken slightly.

-Meanwhile make the creamy mashed potatoes by placing the potatoes, along with a sprinkling of salt, into a large saucepan and add enough water to cover the potatoes by 1 inch.
-Bring the water to a boil over high heat then reduce the heat to medium-low and simmer until the potatoes are fork-tender, about 15-18 minutes.
+Meanwhile, prepare the creamy mashed potatoes by placing the potatoes, along with a sprinkling of salt, into a large pot and adding enough water to cover the potatoes by 1 inch.
+Bring the water to a boil over high heat, then reduce the heat to medium-low and simmer until the potatoes are fork-tender, about 15-18 minutes.
 Drain the potatoes.

 Remove the beef stew from the oven and immediately turn the oven up to 375 degrees.

-Starting at the outer edge of the skillet, carefully spread the mashed potatoes over the top of the beef stew until evenly coated.
-Make a pattern with a fork to give it texture.
+Starting at the outer edge of the skillet, carefully spread the mashed potatoes evenly over the beef stew.

 Place the skillet on a baking sheet in case it bubbles over while cooking.
 Bake for 20 minutes, or until the potatoes are starting to turn golden.